St Mary’s Class

-Welcome back to the Spring Term!
-Our class reader this term is Holes by Louis Sachar.
+Our class reader for Term Two is Hidden Figures by Margot Lee Shetterly.
 You may like to buy a copy or borrow a copy from the library.
-We will use the book every day in our English lessons for reading and to use with our writing tasks.
-If you do get a copy there are a various front covers but the story is the same inside!
+We will use the books in our English lessons for reading and to use with our writing tasks.

 Here are some links to other useful websites.